theonethread/falkor-commander/readme.md

 ### **Open Source**

-You can always find the latest sources on [GitHub](https://github.com/theonethread/falkor-commander "Visit").
+The latest sources can always be found on [GitHub](https://github.com/theonethread/falkor-commander "Visit").

 ### **License**